nickdmakes/blackjai-server/README.md

 > [!IMPORTANT]
 > This project only processes images that are recieved over the network from imagezmq.
 You will need to configure your own image broadcast application to send images to the blackjai-server.
 This repository is shown to showcase project work for recruiter interest

+See more details on my [LinkedIn Projects Page](https://www.linkedin.com/in/nicholas-matthews713/details/projects/)

 ### Built With

 * Python